 At 7th, 14th and 28th day after sciatic nerve ligation, the NAc tissues were excised, and Western blot was performed to test the expression of p-PKA.
-The results showed that the expression of p-PKA was significantly up-regulated at 14th day (n=3; q=7.930; p<0.01) and 28th day (n=3; q=5.549; p<0.05) to differ from the data of sham group, but the difference in the expression of p-PKA was not significant at 7th day (n=3; q=3.701; p>0.05) after left sciatic nerve ligation, suggesting that the PKA signalling pathway may play a significant role in the transmission and modulation of neuropathic pain.
-The differences were determined by one-way ANOVA followed by Tukey's multiple comparison tests, as shown in Fig. 2.
+The results showed that the expression of p-PKA was significantly up-regulated at 14th day (n=3; q=7.930; P<0.01) and 28th day (n=3; q=5.549; P<0.05) to differ from the data of sham group, but the difference in the expression of p-PKA was not significant at 7th day (n=3; q=3.701; P>0.05) after left sciatic nerve ligation, suggesting that the PKA signaling pathway may play a significant role in the transmission and modulation of neuropathic pain.
+The differences were determined by one-way ANOVA followed by Tukey's multiple comparison tests, as shown in Figure 2.

-M617 down-regulated p-PKA expression, and M35 had no effect on p-PKA expression in the NAc of neuropathic pain rats

-Our studies demonstrated that M617 had an antinociceptive effect for neuropathic pain in the NAc (Duan et al. 2015).
-This study investigated the involvement of the PKA signalling pathway in the GalR1 activation-induced analgesic effect in the NAc of neuropathic pain rats.
-At 14^{th} day after sciatic nerve ligation, three groups of rats received an intra-NAc injection of 1 nmol M617 or 1 nmol M35 or 1 μl saline, respectively.
-The NAc tissues were separated at 15 minafter the injection, and the expression of p-PKA was examined by Western blot.
-As shown in Fig. 3, the expression of p-PKA was significantly down-regulated after intra-NAc administration of M617 (n=3, q=6.817, p<0.01), whereas intra-NAc administration of M35 did not have a significant effect (n=3, q=0.9851, p>0.05).
+M617 down-regulated p-PKA expression, and M35 had no effect on p-PKA expression in the NAc of neuropathic pain rats neuropathic pain rats.
+At 14th day after sciatic nerve ligation, three groups of rats received an intra-NAc injection of 1 nmol M617 or 1 nmol M35 or 1 μl saline, respectively.
+The NAc tissues were separated at 15 min after the injection, and the expression of p-PKA was examined by Western blot.
+As shown in Figure 3, the expression of p-PKA was significantly down-regulated after intra-NAc administration of M617 (n=3, q=6.817, P<0.01), whereas intra-NAc administration of M35 did not have a significant effect (n=3, q=0.9851, P>0.05).
 The differences were analysed by one-way ANOVA followed by Tukey's multiple comparison tests.
-The results showed that GalR1 plays an antinociceptive effect via inhibition of PKA activation in the NAc of rats with mononeuropathy, but blocking GalR1 had no effect on p-PKA expression, suggesting that there is other type of galanin receptor or signalling pathway related to antinociceptive effect via inhibiting PKA activation.
-M35 up-regulated p-PKA was counteracted by other type of galanin receptor activation or other signalling pathway down-regulated p-PKA.
-M35 in the NAc blocked the M617-induced increase in the HWLs of rats with mononeuropathy, but M35 alone had no effect on HWLs
+The results showed that GalR1 plays an antinociceptive effect via inhibition of PKA activation in the NAc of rats with mononeuropathy, but blocking GalR1 had no effect on p-PKA expression, suggesting that there is other type of galanin receptor or signaling pathway related to antinociceptive effect via inhibiting PKA activation.
+M35 up-regulated p-PKA was counteracted by other type of galanin receptor activation or other signaling pathway down-regulated p-PKA.